-Dogs may act like this at practically any age but most often these are seen as ‘puppy’ behaviours that owners do not expect their adult dogs to exhibit.
-Some adult dogs may develop more than one of these behaviours and they may come on slowly or crop up seemingly overnight.
+Dogs may act like this at practically any age but most often these are seen as ‘puppy’ behaviors that owners do not expect their adult dogs to exhibit.
+Some adult dogs may develop more than one of these behaviors and they may come on slowly or crop up seemingly overnight.

 Some issues may have an obvious trigger, such as a new pet being brought into the home, while others may come on out of the blue.
 Thankfully, most will have a straightforward explanation and can be dealt with.
 Let’s take a look at the problems one by one and discuss the potential causes as well as the solutions.

-Once we determine what has triggered this new behaviour, we can address the issue.
+Once we determine what has triggered this new behavior, we can address the issue.

 For those that are bored, often providing the dog with plenty of both mental and physical stimulation during the day can be enough to solve the problem completely.
 This means: